Gifty99/alx-pre_course/0x01-git/README.md

-This readme would be updated as time goes on
+This readme would be updated as time goes on.

 This update is done remotely on Github and this is only for this task